eolesinski/poliscipy/README.md

 pip install poliscipy
 ```

-PoliSciPy is also availalbe on conda via:
+PoliSciPy is also available on conda via:

 ```
 conda install -c conda-forge poliscipy